 Cartman Sucks had a running gag in the scenes of Butters at the Christian camp where all the sexually-confused boys kill themselves rather than live with trying to change their sexuality.
-Kinda hurts now, given the rash of gay, bi, and transsexual teen suicides that made the news in 2010.
+Kinda hurts now, given the rash of LGBT teen suicides that made the news in 2010 (as well as the banning of "conversion therapy").

 In "Clubhouses," Randy and Sharon briefly separate after a series of arguments.
 They get back together at the end of the episode.
 The episode itself is funny... but then along comes "You're Getting Old...," which is "Clubhouses," only more dramatic (and a two-part episode).